 Methods and Style

-The Cornwalls regarded themselves first as wanderers and explorers, and described their journeys as an end unto themselves.
-While they were prolific writers and documentary film makers, they often boasted that these exploits were simply 'a means to an end', a way to finance their lifestyle.
+The Cornwalls regarded themselves first as explorers, and described their journeys as an end unto themselves.
+While they were prolific writers and documentary film makers, they often boasted that these exploits were simply a way to finance their lifestyle.
 Later historians were divided on the validity of this statement, as the pair did live quite well.
-But, by the same token, the lion's share of their income was spent on high-tech equipment and financing their journeys, so it could go either way.
+By the same token, the lion's share of their income was spent on high-tech equipment and financing their journeys, so it could go either way.

 The Cornwalls mostly explored the area of the Nara River basin, the Summer Lowlands, and the great expanses on the north-eastern quadrant.
-Regions that were then sparsely or even completely underpopulated.
-While they made a few early expeditions on foot or by boat, they primarily used ruggedized vehicles or light aircraft.
-Perhaps most famous is their tendency to go out just the pair of them; mastering whatever skills were required to make long, dangerous treks alone.
+Regions then sparsely or even completely unpopulated.
+While they made a few early expeditions on foot or by boat, they primarily used rugged vehicles or light aircraft.
+Perhaps most famous is their tendency to go out with just the pair of them; mastering whatever skills were required to make long, dangerous treks alone.
 While definitely dangerous, it gave the pair a great deal of mystique.

-Their most famous vehicle was a hybrid light aircraft, called 'The Wilting Bird', which was painted a vibrant shade of clean white.
-A sophisticated twin-engine floatplaine with retractable landing-gear, there's was specially modified with then-state-of-the-art equipment.
-While they mainly traveled by plane or small boat, they were accomplished trekers and both skilled at navigation.
+Their most famous vehicle was a hybrid light aircraft, called 'The Wilting Bird', painted a vibrant shade of clean white.
+A sophisticated twin-engine floatplane with retractable landing-gear, theirs was specially modified with then-state-of-the-art equipment.
+While they mainly traveled by plane or small boat, they were accomplished trekkers and both skilled at navigation.

-While the Cornwall's did indeed visit and map several remote sites, and brought back minor artifacts of considerable significance, they also released a number of 'finds' that were in fact very obvious and poor-quality forgeries.
-In one instance, they claimed to have discovered the actual Horn of Agraya, presenting a very beautiful and ornate item of clearly modern vintage.
+While the Cornwalls did indeed visit and map several remote sites, and brought back minor artifacts of considerable significance, they also released a number of obvious and poor-quality forgeries.
+In one instance, they claimed to have discovered the Horn of Agraya, presenting a very beautiful and ornate item of modern vintage.
 Since the actual horn was known to be fictional, the discover sparked much controversy.
 When questioned about their fact-checking, Merres replied that "Given as nothing of historical importance hinges on the validity of the artifact, not much time need to be expended on considering this matter further.
 We had a grand adventure, we sought to delight the senses and inflame the imagination, and that is all that need be said about that.".

 Later Life and Writing

-Eventually, the Cornwall's retired from adventuring and settled in Arindell where they began to write prolifically.
-First autobiographies, then accounts of specific adventures, and finally their original field notes.
+Eventually, the Cornwalls retired from adventuring and settled in Arindell, where they began to write autobiographies, then accounts of specific adventures, and finally their original field notes.
 Their style of writing much improved during this period and their popularity soared.
-Eventually, when they ran out of actual adventures to relate, the pair started to write accounts of their travels that were not really true.
-Unlike some of the questionable discoveries, these were never presented as fact; but rather "inspired" by their real life, and written simply to satiate the public desire for more tales of adventure and discovery.
+Eventually, when they ran out of actual adventures to relate, the pair started to write fictional accounts of their travels.
+These were never presented as fact, but rather "inspired" by their real life, and written simply to satiate the public desire for more tales of adventure and discovery.
 They spawned a whole genre of adventure/explorer novels that continued in some form until the middle of the age.